rjoberon/dsat/_posts/2024-07-28-solving-a-mystery.md

 ![TOPWARE logo in D-Sat 1](/img/topware0.jpg)

-Already visible at the lowest zoom level (fully zoomed out): The logo of the distributor ("TOPWARE") placed at Mannheim.
+Already at the lowest zoom level (fully zoomed out) the logo of the distributor ("TOPWARE") is placed at Mannheim visible.
 A double click on the logo immediately shows a 500x500 section of the first aerial image I have found in a separate window titled "Markerbild".
 Another double click on that image shows a 500x500 section of the second aerial image.
-Looking at the content of the CD-ROM I discovered why the images looked familiar to me:
+Looking at the contents of the CD-ROM I discovered why the images looked familiar to me:

 ```sh
 > ls -l *.bmp